chat-cell/chat-acell/README.md

 # Welcome to the world of chat-acell!

-Description: This is a project that uses a large language model(LLM) to assisted analog cell(Acell) generation.
+Description: This is a project that uses a large language model(LLM) to assisted parameterized cell(Pcell) generation.

 Contact: li_huang@sjtu.edu.cn (Li Huang), yangforever@sjtu.edu.cn (Yangbo Wei)